 How is Sciatica Treated?

-Disc injuries and spinal misalignment can both lead to sciatic nerve pain, but they are two totally different problems that require different treatments.
-Once a chiropractor diagnosis the underlying cause, the proper treatment can be applied.
-In most cases, chiropractic care can provide long-term correction of the problem.
-In some severe cases, surgery may be required.
+Once a Doctor of Chiropractic diagnoses the underlying cause, the proper chiropractic treatment can be implemented.
+In most cases, chiropractic care and physical therapy can provide long-term pain relief.
+In some severe cases, muscle relaxants, steroid injections, or surgery may be required.

-When the cause of Sciatica is determined to be misalignment of one or more spinal vertebra, a chiropractor can provide chiropractic spinal manipulation, or an “adjustment”, to remove any irritation to the nerve.
-Spinal manipulation occurs when the use of gentle force is applied (either manually or mechanically) to restore structural integrity and alignment of the spine.
-When treatment is sustained over time, these manipulations may provide long-term correction of Sciatica.
-Many individuals prefer chiropractic care because it is the most conservative, effective, and non-invasive type of treatment, and it does not require the use of medications.
+Many individuals prefer chiropractic care because it is the most conservative, effective, and non-invasive type of treatment.
+It does not require the use of medications such as muscle relaxants and steroid injections.
 This does not mean that your specific case doesn’t require surgery.
 The only way to know for sure is to get an evaluation, preferably from a chiropractor.

-When it comes to self-treatment, there are some stretches you can do at-home to relieve sciatic nerve pain, but generally speaking, these only provide temporary relief from symptoms.
-Depending on the cause of your sciatica, some stretches may be dangerous to perform, so it is important to get an evaluation from a chiropractor to determine the best treatment plan for you.
+When it comes to self-treatment, there are some exercises you can do at home to relieve sciatic nerve pain, but these only provide temporary relief from symptoms.
+Also, depending on the cause of your Sciatica, some stretches may be dangerous to perform, so it is important to get an evaluation to determine the best treatment plan for you.

 The Importance of Getting an Evaluation

-There are 3 main reasons that you should get an evaluation from a chiropractor if you are experiencing sciatic nerve pain.
+There are three main reasons you should get an evaluation from a chiropractor if you are experiencing sciatic nerve pain.
 These are:

 - Chiropractic care can help you avoid surgery and the use of medications.
-If your evaluation reveals that your Sciatica can be corrected with chiropractic adjustments alone, you will have avoided costly surgeries, treatments, and/or medications.
-If the evaluating chiropractor determines that he or she cannot treat your Sciatica, they can refer you to the appropriate physician.
+If your evaluation reveals that a Chiropractor can correct your Sciatica pain with chiropractic adjustments alone, you will avoid costly surgery, treatments, and medications.
+If the evaluating chiropractor determines that he cannot treat your Sciatica, they can refer you to the appropriate physician.

-- For the most part, Sciatica cannot be treated or cured at-home.
-Some stretches and exercises may provide temporary relief, but a comprehensive chiropractic evaluation is the only way to reveal the true source of your pain so that you can benefit from the most effective treatment.
+- For the most part, Sciatica cannot be treated or cured at home.
+Some stretches and exercises may provide temporary relief of back pain.
+Still, a comprehensive chiropractic evaluation is the only way to reveal the true source of your pain so that you can benefit from the most effective treatment.